rodeyseijkens/nixos-config/README.md

 wallpaper-picker.sh
 </summary>

-**Description:** This script provides a rofi-based wallpaper picker that allows you to browse and select wallpapers from your wallpaper directories.
+**Description:** This script provides a Walker-based wallpaper picker that allows you to browse and select wallpapers from your wallpaper directories.
 It supports both the main wallpaper folder and subdirectories.

 **Usage:** `wallpaper-picker`